MacJoom/joomla-releasetools/README.md

 # joomla-releasetools
 Tools for Joomla!
-Release Management on the command line
+Release Management on the linux command line - uses bash

 Work in progress!
 Works for Minor releases only at the moment